cutright/DVH-Analytics-Bokeh/README.md

 - [X] Use the new *SQL_to_Python* code in *Analysis_Tools*

 - [X] Use Bokeh for plotting
-    - [ ] Add user input within the plots
+    - [X] Add user input within the plots
+    - [ ] Finish DVH endpoint widgets

 ## Dependencies